Home » General Writing Tips » Improve Your Writing » Content Writing For Beginners: 10 Key Tips

 Voice

 The voice of the content refers to the way the piece was written.
-The voice can be causal and informative like you're talking to a good friend.
-Or it can be professional and direct as if you are talking with a coworker or a boss.
+The voice can be casual and informative, like you’re talking to a good friend.
+Or it can be professional and direct, as if you are talking with a coworker or a boss.

 Style